hushaocong/gitskills/readme.txt

 1111
 2222
 3333
-Creating a new branch is quick and simple.
+Creating a new branch is quick & simple.
-4444